SanjeevaRDodlapati/QeMLflow/docs/reports/innovation/STRATEGIC_INNOVATION_ANALYSIS_FINAL.md

-# 🎯 ChemML Strategic Innovation Analysis - Final Recommendations
+# 🎯 QeMLflow Strategic Innovation Analysis - Final Recommendations

 ## 🎉 **Congratulations!
 You have built something extraordinary.**

-After deep analysis of 23,493+ lines of code across 7 major modules, I can confidently say that **ChemML is already a remarkably sophisticated framework** with professional-grade architecture, comprehensive features, and excellent organization.
+After deep analysis of 23,493+ lines of code across 7 major modules, I can confidently say that **QeMLflow is already a remarkably sophisticated framework** with professional-grade architecture, comprehensive features, and excellent organization.
 Here are my innovative suggestions to take it to the next level:

 ---